 A limited amount of metered parking is available on Raleigh Street and there are a few visitors' spaces in the Morehead Planetarium paid parking lot (stay on Franklin St. instead of turning at Raleigh St., and the lot is on the left).
 If no spaces are available in these areas, there is metered parking available on Franklin Street and paid parking lots along Rosemary Street (from Raleigh Street, going north away from Cameron Avenue, go past Franklin Street and turn left onto Rosemary Street).

 Visitors to the Arboretum can refer to interpretive brochures, stored in marked storage boxes at several locations, to guide their walks through this historic site.
 Parents and teachers can download the Kid's Scavenger Hunt worksheet [PDF] to provide an exciting pedagogical activity.

 Volunteers are always needed to keep the Coker Arboretum running.
 Please refer to our Become a Volunteer section for more information.

 If you're interested in supporting the Coker Arboretum through a donation or endowment, download the Friends of Coker Arboretum form [PDF] and mail it to us.

 The Coker Arboretum is now booking weddings (Note: ceremony only; no receptions).
 Please review the Policies and Procedures [PDF] before contacting Arboretum staff.
-If you have additional questions or want to book your wedding, please contact the Arboretum curator, who will provide you with an application.
+If you have additional questions or want to book your wedding, please contact the Events Manager, who will provide you with an application.

 More About Trees of the UNC Campus